IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/simultaneous.md

 ## System Submission

-Participants are required to run the evaluation on the English-German dev and tst-COMMON MuST-C sets and report the results as part of the submission.
+Participants are required to run the evaluation on the English-German dev and tst-COMMON MuST-C sets for the English-German track and on the IWSLT21 dev set for the English-Japanese track and report the results as part of the submission.
 This is to make sure that the submitted systems work so that organizers can run them as well.
+The submission files should be packed into a `zip` or `tar.gz` file and uploaded to [dropbox](https://www.dropbox.com/request/AqMgj7olK0MWcz2dOuah) prior to the deadline (Apr 23 2021 anywhere on earth).
+The submission files should include instructions on how to run the system in a `README` or `README.md` file as well as all the necessary files (Docker image, checkpoints, vocabulary, etc.) for the organizers to be able to run the system.

 ## Contacts